fdgd1998/vigalArtesana-CMS/README.md

 # vigalArtesanos-CMS
-This is a small, custom CMS developed from scratch.
+This is a small, custom CMS developed from scratch for my mother's carpentry and restoration company.

+The main purpose of this CMS is to show company information, as well as providing a showcase where the work done can be exposed.
+A basic control panel is also made to manage website's content.

 Programming languages used: HTML, CSS, JS, PHP and MySQL.